Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Approach

 The results as show in Table~\ref{tab:human_eval}.
 Compared to other models and human annotations, our approach demonstrated a greater ability to capture and express a wider diversity of visual attributes present in the images.
 This suggests that our approach provided richer and more detailed descriptions of the visual content.

-\textbf{Comparison.} We conducted a comparison of human annotations, internVL2-26B, LLaVA-NeXT-34B, and DCE-annotated 118K datasets on both LLaVA-v1.5 and LLaVA-NeXT.
-The results as shown in Figure~\ref{fig:captionquality}, the captions annotated by DCE significantly improve the performance of LLaVA-v1.5 and LLaVA-NeXT.
-Compared to human and generalist multimodal model annotations, DCE-annotated captions are richer and more detailed, offering deeper context and capturing finer nuances.
+\textbf{Comparison.} We conducted a comparison of human annotations, internVL2-26B, LLaVA-NeXT-34B, and EDC-annotated 118K datasets on both LLaVA-v1.5 and LLaVA-NeXT.
+The results as shown in Figure~\ref{fig:captionquality}, the captions annotated by EDC significantly improve the performance of LLaVA-v1.5 and LLaVA-NeXT.
+Compared to human and generalist multimodal model annotations, EDC-annotated captions are richer and more detailed, offering deeper context and capturing finer nuances.
 This enhanced descriptive quality leads to better performance in downstream tasks.